 This is a good time to seek some support and help in working through the anxiety and giving yourself the opportunity to continue communicating in a space that feels safe.
 The more a person can continue to communicate when feeling anxious, the greater their resilience becomes, the threat calms, the anxiety slowly reduces and the thoughts learn that it is safe to communicate.

-Dr Rachel Adams, is a counsellor and psychologist, specialising in human communication, practising from our Exeter rooms.
+Dr Rachel Adams, is a counselling psychologist, specialising in human communication, practising from our Exeter rooms.